Is Bitcoin Cash dead?

 It is undoubtedly true that the BCH community suffered a lot of pain from the original fork in August 2017 until the eCash fork in November 2020.
 However, there is in fact substantial evidence that since then the BCH community has grown and refocussed as a result.
 Now that those forks have concluded, the community has produced:

-• Improved scaling efforts: 32MB blocks are already live, 256MB blocks are in testing / preparation.
+- Improved scaling efforts: The BCH community now has ABLA plus ongoing efforts into technical scaling & infrastructure.
 BCH has a responsible but effective scaling plan, and will not be bottle-necked by technical issues as community growth continues and momentum snowballs.

-• No further fork drama: Since eCash left the scene, internal community division has largely vanished and there have been no proposals for (or even beginnings of) another fork.
+- No further fork drama: Since eCash left the scene, internal community division has largely vanished and there have been no proposals for (or even beginnings of) another split.

 If any more evidence is required, there is hundreds of hours of The Bitcoin Cash Podcast documenting a non-stop explosion of innovation in the scene, and you can see the resulting network activity and interest reflected in the statistics.